TheFormulaCruisers/HU3-UI/src/UI_Code_Q2/README.md

 ### Prerequisites

-You will need a python development environment if you want to test your code without working on the Raspberry Pi, for example spyder.
+You will need a python development environment if you want to test your code without working on the Raspberry Pi, for example spyder,PyCharm and Atom.
 Otherwise use the python IDE on the Raspberry Pi.

 ### Installing